Euclid Quick Data Release (Q1). Active galactic nuclei identification using diffusion-based inpainting of Euclid VIS images: Diffusion-based inpainting

 \subsection{Noise scheduling}

-The larger the number of total timesteps $T$, the more refined the model can become at accurately generating realistic images, since less complex noise dynamics are required to be learnt for each timestep $t$.
-This does, however, require the model to learn the dynamics of more timesteps, leading to extra overhead in both training and inference, since more steps must be performed to traverse from pure noise to realistic images.
+The total number of timesteps, $T$, is a critical hyperparameter in the diffusion process.
+A larger $T$ corresponds to smaller, more refined steps in both the forward (noising) and reverse (denoising) processes.
+While this can, in principle, allow the model to learn a more accurate representation of the data distribution, it comes with a significant trade-off.
+The computational cost of inference (i.e. generating a sample) is directly proportional to $T$, as the reverse process must be iterated $T$ times.
+The cost of a single training step, however, is not directly dependent on $T$, because at each step a random timestep, $t$, is sampled and the loss is evaluated only for that level of noise.

 In the original DDPM paper, \citet{ho2020denoising} made use of a linear schedule for the amount of noise added to the image at each $t$.
-Although the produced images were competing with state-of-the-art methods, \citet{nichol2021improved} found that a linear schedule was not well suited to low resolution images and proposed using a cosine-beta noise schedule as a replacement.
-By stretching the noise levels so that less noise is added in early iterations and more in the later, the process overcame the issue of images became too noisy too quickly. \Cref{fig:schedular_beta} shows how the scheduler impacts the $\beta$ parameter used in \cref{eq:diffusion_step}. \Cref{eq:beta_t} shows how $\beta_{t}$ is calculated, where the reader is directed to \citet{nichol2021improved} for specifics on its derivation:
+Although the produced images competed with state-of-the-art methods, \citet{nichol2021improved} found that a linear schedule was not well suited to low-resolution images and proposed using a cosine-beta noise schedule as a replacement.
+By stretching the noise levels to add less noise in early iterations and more in the latter, the process overcame the issue of images becoming too noisy too quickly. \Cref{fig:scheduler_beta} shows how the scheduler impacts the $\beta$ parameter used in \cref{eq:diffusion_step}. \Cref{eq:beta_t} shows how $\beta_{t}$ is calculated (the reader is directed to \citealt{nichol2021improved} for specifics on its derivation):